-Doncaster SENDIAS provides FREE information, advice and support (IAS) to parents, carers, children and young people (0-25).
+Doncaster SENDIAS provides FREE information, advice and support (IAS) to parents, carers, children and young people (0-25) in regards to Special Educational Needs (SEN) Support.
 This includes: advice on SEN provision in settings, the statutory assessment process and Education, Health and Care Plans (EHCP).
 We can also help with issues including: school exclusions, transition, transport, dispute resolution and appeals to the Special Educational Needs Disability Tribunal (SENDIST).

 How can SENDIAS support you?

 On our website and social media pages, you can find lots of information about SEND.
 We have put together resources and links to other useful sources of information including local and national policies which are often asked about.

 We understand that sometimes having access to information is not enough - you may want to discuss what you have read or been told about.
 We provide impartial information and advice about SEND law - we will help you get the information you need to make your own choices.

 Occasionally, there are times when the information and advice we have provided is not enough because the range of issues that you are dealing with are complex, or you find it hard to communicate with others.
 In such instances, we can help you write letters, and fill out forms and reports; we can also support you in meetings until you are confident to proceed without our help.